harsha-ops/Simple-Voting-APP-ArgoCD/README.md

 ### 4. Set Up Kubernetes (Minikube) Cluster
 Ensure that you have a running Minikube Kubernetes cluster.

+### 5. Set up Argo CD
+Install Argo CD on the Kubernetes cluster.
+Set up a Git repository for Argo CD to track the changes in the Kubernetes manifests.

-### 5. Deploy Microservices to Kubernetes
+### 6. Deploy Microservices to Kubernetes
-After pushing the Docker images to Docker Hub, deploy each microservice to your Minikube Kubernetes cluster by applying the corresponding Kubernetes deployment and service YAML files.
+After pushing the Docker images to Docker Hub, update the k8s manifest using the shell script.
+ArgoCD automates the CD process by managing deployments to the Kubernetes cluster.

 ## Architecture